 - Here is an introduction to Restricted Boltzmann Machines, one of the less documented techniques used in the competition.
 Here is also a practical guide to implementation.

-- Here is an article about efficient KNN tailored to the Netflix competition.
+- Here is an article about efficient KNN tailored to the Netflix competition, and a paper about KNN in collaborative filtering.

 - For background material in Learning Systems (CS 156a), you can consult the online version of Learning From Data.